sixhobbits/unofficialeskom.com/docs/latest/index.md

 # Latest

-**2023-12-14T10:17:15.000Z**
+**2023-12-17T12:31:44.000Z**

 \#LoadsheddingUpdate

-Thursday, 14 December 2023: Due to further improvement in available generating capacity, loadshedding will remain suspended until further notice.
-Eskom will communicate should any significant changes occur.
+Sunday, 17 December 2023: Due to consistent improvement in available generating capacity, loadshedding will remain suspended until 16:00 on Friday.
+Eskom will closely monitor the power system and communicate should any significant changes occur.
+The evening…